arty-arty/zkMatch/readme.md

 # The algorithm shortly

 A point on an elliptic curve denotes the right answer.
-If a human and captcha server, using groth16, prove that they did a Diffie-Hellman key exchange, and they arrived at the same point, then the an- swer is right.
+If a human and captcha server, using groth16, prove that they did a Diffie-Hellman key exchange, and they arrived at the same point, then the answer is right.

 # When it works